 The youthful Mark was a talented footballer.
 This was the heyday of amateur sportsmen of independent means.
 He played mainly as an outside right for Eton College, Cambridge University, and Surrey, and was the member of an FA Cup Final winning team in 1879, when Old Etonians beat Clapham Rovers 1-0.

 Another of Mark’s favourite pastimes was game shooting.
-This was the attraction of Coombe House, surrounded by 2000 acres of land ideal for pheasant shooting.
+This was the attraction of Coombe House, surrounded by 1500 acres of land ideal for pheasant shooting, with a further 500 acres being rented in the vicinity of Ashmore.
 Some serious safety advice was addressed to his fifteen-year-old eldest son, Henry Mark Beaufoy:

 If a sportsman true you’d be